LostArtefacts/TRX/README.md

 ## Level kills and pickup notes
 The game can show the total number of pickups and kills in a level by checking the compass in the inventory or at the end of level stats screen.
-Due to some of the levels' designs, some of these kills and pickups are not obtainable.
+Due to some of the levels' design, some of these kills and pickups are not obtainable.
 See the table below for the discrepancies.

 Tomb Raider 1: